 It takes up to four years to qualify under the plumbing and domestic heating technician trailblazer apprenticeship at Level 3.
-However, Covid-19 has caused an economic climate that is ripe for rogue trainers and fast-track courses.
-With whole sectors, such as hospitality, closed due to coronavirus there are many people looking to retrain.
-For the adult learner, ploughing redundancy payments or life-savings into a career in an industry with critical worker status, seems like a sound investment.
+However, Covid-19 has caused an economic climate that is ripe for roque trainers and fast-track courses.
+For the adult learner, ploughing redundancy payments or life savings into a career in an Covid-proof industry, seems like a sound investment.
 However, not all training providers or courses are equal.